 Articles relating to Inclusivity:

 - How to Be an Inclusive Leader Through a Crisis (Harvard Business Review, 2020): HBR Article

 Opportunities to learn more:

-- Visit the Community and Special Interest Groups page to learn more about opportunities to connect with other University employees around many shared interest, experiences, and backgrounds.
+- Visit the Harvard University Employee Resource Groups (ERGs) page to learn more about opportunities to connect with other University employees around many shared interest, experiences, and backgrounds.